PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 Writing is how you gain control over your mind instead of letting it control you.

-They’re programmed to exist in the game of life.
+People are programmed to exist in the game of life.
 They wake up, work, consume, sleep, and repeat, never once stopping to question their thoughts, actions, or beliefs.
 They have zero conscious thought.

 You can interact with them, but they remain the same.
 They never level up